Water, The Essential Nutrient

 Chlorine and lead are two of the most common contaminants in water.
 Chlorine is a strong oxidizing agent that may increase the risk of heart disease and is linked to certain types of cancer.
 Water containing more than 10 parts per billion of lead is a health risk, especially for infants, children and pregnant women – and probably for everyone else, as well.
 Even small amounts may result in organ damage and stunt the nervous system.
 If you are using tap water for drinking or cooking, I suggest that you get in the habit of flushing your kitchen faucet daily by letting water run for three to five minutes in the morning (or after periods of disuse).

-Bottled water is only a temporary solution to the problem.
+This is only a temporary solution to the problem.
 It is too expensive for regular use, and you cannot count on its safety.
 According to an investigation by the Natural Resources Defense Council, bottled water is sometimes tap water in disguise – and even bottled spring water can be contaminated.
 The New York-based environmental advocacy group tested more than 1,000 bottles of 103 brands of bottled water and found that about one-third violated state standards or microbial impurity guidelines.
 Some of the brands tested were contaminated with bacteria, while others contained chemical contaminants.
 The NRDC report noted that FDA rules exempt bottled water from some of the standards and testing that apply to tap water.
-(To read more about the NRDC report, go to: http://www.nrdc.org/water/drinking/bw/bwinx.asp)
+(Visit the NRDC report to read more about tap water.)

 You can try drinking bottled distilled water if you like.
 It’s water that has been turned into steam so its impurities are left behind.
 The steam is then condensed to make pure water.
 The process of distillation kills and removes virtually all bacteria, viruses, heavy metals, and other organic and inorganic contaminants.
 Once distilled, the water is as pure as water can reasonably be.
 While it’s true that distillation removes minerals as it eliminates various other contaminants from water, I don’t feel this is a problem.
 We get our minerals from food, not water.